 Volume measurements are inconsistent, and it can be difficult to portion dough by sight alone.
 Especially when it comes to crafting artisan loaves, a scale can be your closest companion.

-I like the OXO model pictured above, and find the quality and accuracy to be outstanding.
+I like this stainless steel digital model with pull out display from OXO Good Grips, and find the quality and accuracy to be outstanding.

 Many people avoid moving into weighed measurements, assuming they are more complicated than volumes.
 In fact, the opposite is true!

 Without the need to dirty several measuring cups and spoons, cleanup is a breeze.
 Imagine the ease of portioning all of your ingredients directly into the mixing bowl!
 Not to mention the frustration avoided when that 1/4-cup measure goes missing…

 It is well worth it to spend a little bit extra for a quality scale, as a cheaper variety might lose calibration, or lack sensitivity to light weight changes.

 This particular model can hold up to 11 pounds on the stainless steel scale, and features a digital display that you can pull out from the base to help you easily read the measurement without any large bowls obscuring the reading.
 When you have finished weighing your ingredients, simply slide the display back in place for compact storage.

 The scale includes a zeroing function, as well as a unit conversion function that measures in increments of either .1 ounce or 1 gram.